Google’s Pixel 2 will set you back at least $650/£491 when it’s available to buy on October 19, according to leaked pricing and release date details.

 But with updated displays, Qualcomm’s Snapdragon 835 chipset, tweaked designs, and a ‘squeezable’ edge for the Pixel XL, the increased pricing of the Pixel 2 handsets over their predecessors appear to justify the upgrades.

-LG is apparently the manufacturer of the Pixel 2, while HTC is taking care of the Pixel 2 XL, so decently made and designed handsets are to be expected.
+HTC is apparently the manufacturer of the Pixel 2, while LG is taking care of the Pixel 2 XL, so decently made and designed handsets are to be expected.

 Related: Best Android phones